Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value Iteration.md

 ## Why It Works
 The algorithm works because of the **Markov Property**, which states that the future is independent of the past given the present.
 This allows the algorithm to break down the decision process into simple, manageable steps without losing the essence of the overall problem.

-Value iteration is an example of **Dynamic Programming** and is guaranteed to converge to the optimal values as it effectively navigates the trade-off between exploration (trying out new actions) and exploitation (choosing the best-known action).
+Value iteration is an example of **Dynamic Programming** and is <mark style="background: #FFB86CA6;">guaranteed to converge to the optimal values</mark> as it effectively navigates the trade-off between exploration (trying out new actions) and exploitation (choosing the best-known action).
 The content you provided discusses some limitations and complexities of applying traditional reinforcement learning (RL) techniques like value iteration in real-world scenarios.
 Here’s a breakdown of the main points and their implications:
 ### Limited Applicability of Traditional Methods
 - **Discrete Systems**: Traditional RL methods are effective in environments where states and actions can be distinctly enumerated (i.e., discrete systems).
 However, many real-world environments have continuous states or actions, where the possible values can vary along a continuum, making them more complex to handle.